Optimal Computing Budget Allocation for Data-driven Ranking and Selection: Rate-Optimal Budget Allocation

 \begin{theorem} Suppose Assumption \ref{assump:output} holds.
 Let $\alpha \ge 0$ be a feasible allocation policy.
 Then $\alpha$ is the optimal solution to (\ref{eq:opt LDR}) if and only the following three conditions hold:

 Or equivalently in the explicit form:

 Furthermore, the optimal solution $\alpha^*$ to (\ref{eq:opt LDR}) is unique. \end{theorem}

-Compared with the optimality condition in \cite{glynn2004large}, in addition to the ``total balance" that characterizes the relation between the optimal design and the non-optimal designs and the ``local balance" conditions that characterizes the relation between two non-optimal designs, here we have the additional optimality condition (\ref{thm:input balance}), the local ``input balance" condition.
+{\it {\bf Remark:} Compared with the optimality condition in \cite{glynn2004large}, in addition to the ``total balance" condition that characterizes the relation between the optimal design and the non-optimal designs and the ``local balance" conditions that characterize the relation between two non-optimal designs.
+Here we have the additional optimality condition (\ref{thm:input balance}), the ``input balance" condition.
 It states that within the allocation for a certain design $i$, the partial derivative of the rate function $\mathbf{G}_i$ with respect to $\alpha_{i,j}$ is the same for all $j$'s.
-That is, simulation for each fixed input component should provide the same improvement to identify that design $b$ is better than $i$.
-Furthermore, with normally distributed simulation errors, equation \eqref{eq:input balance} indicates that for a fixed design $i$ the optimal allocation ratio $\alpha_{i,j}$ should be proportional to the input probability mass ${w^c_j}$ and the standard deviation $\sigma_{i,j}$, which quantitatively characterizes how input uncertainty affects the optimal allocation policy.
-Also notice for fixed $i$, \eqref{eq:input balance} only depends on $i$, which means the relative allocation ratios among different input components for a fixed design do not depend on other designs.
-On the other hand, \eqref{eq:local balance} indicates that the relative allocation ratios among designs under the same input component $j$ are affected by all ${w^c_j}$'s, which implies directly applying OCBA to designs under a fixed input component $j$ may perform poorly since it does not take information from other design-input pairs into consideration.
+That is, simulation for each fixed input parameter should provide the same improvement to identify that design $b$ is better than $i$.
+Furthermore, with normally distributed simulation errors, equation \eqref{eq:input balance} indicates that for a fixed design $i$ the optimal allocation ratio $\alpha_{i,j}$ should be proportional to the posterior probability mass ${\pi_j}$ and the standard deviation $\sigma_{i,j}$, which quantitatively characterizes how input uncertainty affects the optimal allocation policy.}

+Also notice for fixed $i$, \eqref{eq:input balance} only depends on $i$, which means the relative allocation ratios among different input parameters for a fixed design do not depend on other designs.
+On the other hand, \eqref{eq:local balance} indicates that the relative allocation ratios among designs under the same input parameter $j$ are affected by all ${\pi_j}$'s, which implies directly applying OCBA to designs under a fixed input parameter $j$ may perform poorly since it does not take information from other design-input pairs into consideration.
 Moreover, notice that the three optimality conditions \eqref{thm:input balance}-\eqref{thm:local balance} not only hold for Gaussian simulation noise but also hold as long as the rate function $G_i$ has the properties shown in Lemma \ref{lem:rate function}.